Vanishing lines in chromatic homotopy theory: Vanishing in the Tate spectral sequence

-\begin{rem} \rm If $M$ is a $(N_{C_2}^G \bar{v}_h)^{-1}\BPG$-module, its Tate spectral sequence will also be a module over the Tate spectral sequence of $(N_{C_2}^G \bar{v}_h)^{-1}\BPG$.
-The same proof as the one used in \cref{theorem:TateVanishing} will apply to show the same vanishing results in the Tate spectral sequence of $M$. \end{rem}
+\begin{rem} \rm If $M$ is a $(N_{C_2}^G \bar{v}_h)^{-1}\BPG$-module, its Tate spectral sequence will also be a module over the Tate spectral sequence for $(N_{C_2}^G \bar{v}_h)^{-1}\BPG$.
+The same proof as the one used in \cref{theorem:TateVanishing} will apply to show the same vanishing results in the Tate spectral sequence for $M$. \end{rem}